cajacko/jenkins/README.md

 Run the jenkins container with the following (This needs to be outside of a shell script to work, for some reason):

-docker run -d -p 8080:8080 -p 50000:50000 -v /var/jenkins_home --name jenkins charlie/jenkins
+docker run -d -p 8080:8080 -p 50000:50000 -v ~/keys:/var/jenkins_home/.ssh -v ~/backup:/var/jenkins_home --name jenkins charlie/jenkins

 ---

 We then need to wait a few seconds for jenkins to start up, then run:

-docker exec -i -t jenkins /bin/bash ssh-keygen -f /var/jenkins_home/.ssh/id_rsa -t rsa -N '' && cp /var/jenkins_home/.ssh/id_rsa.pub /home/jenkins/ssh-key.txt
-php /home/jenkins/setup/setup.php
-cat /var/jenkins_home/secrets/initialAdminPassword
+cat ~/backup/secrets/initialAdminPassword

 ----